gap-packages/francy/js/README.md

 ## Renderers

 Francy supports renderers to be registered and thus producing different representations of graphs.
+The renderers can be swithed at any time using the user interface, by selecting `Settings > Renderers` in the main menu.

 Francy implements 2 renderers at the moment: